YXGuan/misinfo-dataset-preprocessing/README.md

 https://huggingface.co/datasets/ComplexDataLab/Misinfo_Dataset/tree/main

 # post-processing
 One issue found with the method above is that due to unknown reason, the veracity column has "True, False, true, false".
-Therefore, an addition script has been written to map True to true and False to false misinfo_veracitymapping.py
+Therefore, an addition script, misinfo_veracitymapping.py, has been written to map True to true and False to false

+processinghuggingface.py was also created to split the entire dataset into subsets based on each individual dataset.
+Credits to [Taylor](https://github.com/taylorlynn)

 ![image](https://github.com/user-attachments/assets/19da7189-892d-469c-be88-05246f07fa79)